Our Roots

 Farm to Family is a bridge from farm to city, distributing locally grown food to families in urban areas and educating people about food security.
-We use two methods for accomplishing our mission: a year-round indoor farmer’s market and a converted 1987 international diesel school bus!
-Our indoor market and our Farm Bus both carry fresh grown seasonal and local produce, organic local meats, fresh local dairy, and other homemade products.
-We use the Farm Bus as an extension of our market so that we can target areas that don’t have access to fresh food and teach people how to cook it.
+We use different methods for accomplishing our mission: a year-round indoor farmer’s market, CSA (Community Supported Agriculture) Programs in Richmond and Washington, DC, and a FarmBus, a mobile farmers market in a converted 1987 international diesel school bus.
+Our indoor market and our FarmBus both carry fresh grown seasonal and local produce, organic local meats, fresh local dairy, and other homemade products.
+We use the FarmBus as a mobile extension of our market so that we can visit schools, and other places to teach people about fresh foods, and how to cook it.
 We want people to be proactive about changing bad eating habits and we can help anyone accomplish this goal if they are willing and have the desire!

 We are very excited about this venture.
 Please help us succeed by spreading the word/love, find us when/where you can and buy something or make a donation to our cause.
 This is a community based concept that will not succeed without support.
 Every little bit helps us stay afloat and eventually we can expand enabling us to reach more communities in need and create jobs!